FabianReister/drawio-latex/README.md

 ### 1. GIT integration

 The generated pdf files will be created in the same directory as the original diagram.
-Say, you have a diagram *a.drawio*, then the pdf will be *a.drawio.pdf*.
+Let's say, you have a diagram *a.drawio*, then the pdf will be *a.drawio.pdf*.
 As drawio desktop has to be available to generate the diagrams, you might either add the pdf artifacts to .gitignore, e.g.

     *.drawio.pdf